 When the panels are completely erected brick/block laying trades or cladding can commence.
-The main contractor on site is responsible for providing scaffolding.
-The provision of the site specific fall arrest system to wall plate level is to be agreed between Horizon Offsite and the main contractor before commencement of the project on site.
-Horizon Offsite also provide the main contractor with project specific building details on the construction of their steel frame system.
+The provision of the site-specific fall arrest system to wall plate level is to be agreed between Metal Frame Construction Ltd and the Main Contractor before commencement of the project on site.
+Metal Frame Construction Ltd also provide the Main Contractor with project specific building details on the construction of their steel frame system.